 Sponsorship and Partnerships

 For the second year running the tournament was sponsored by OTB Africa, a leading technology firm in the Eastern Africa Region.
-OTB Africa’s Chief Executive Officer, Mr. Edwin Seno, was at the event to watch his favorite sport.
+OTB Africa’s Chief Executive Officer, Mr Edwin Seno, was at the event to watch his favourite sport.
 He expressed his gratitude for the initiative and pledged the company’s continued support in the coming years.
-The tournament’s marketing and communication partner, TT Ainsley, was represented by Managing Director, Mr. Tony Kimata.
+The tournament’s marketing and communication partner, TT Ainsley, was represented by Managing Director, Mr Tony Kimata.

 This year also saw increased interest and support from other corporate entities.
 Emergency Plus Medical Services (Kenya Red Cross) were on hand throughout the tournament.
 Kenya’s premier online football TV channel, Wadau TV, covered the event (Watch video).
 Capital FM, one of Kenya’s most popular radio stations assisted in outreach which saw an increased number of spectators from last year.